dantheduke675/UMGC_SWEN_661_T7/README.md

 maestro test .maestro
 ```

 An emulator is always require with Maestro and you must either use an emulator or a physical device running the application there are currently 8 maaestro test flows that run through the react application.
+There are 8 maestro flows which recreate 8 user flows through the react application.

 ## Screen Reader Testing